Consolidate data

 We wrap everything in iferror() to fetch data only if there are some branches for that row, otherwise leave the cell empty.

-We use JOIN("," {QUERY(...)}) to concatenate the family members data found with a comma.
+We use JOIN("," {QUERY(...)}) to concatenate the family members' data found with a comma.

 In the QUERY statement, we first reference the "branch_family_members" from column A to F, basically all the columns in the "branch_family_members" sheet.
-On the right side of the QUERY statement, we search for data on column E on that tab sheet (3_Family_member_name) where the column A (ec5_branch_owner_uuid) matches column A on the form_1 tab sheet (ec5_uuid)
+On the right side of the QUERY statement, we search for data on column E on that tab sheet (3_Family_member_name) where column A (ec5_branch_owner_uuid) matches column A on the form_1 tab sheet (ec5_uuid)

 The values of "ec5_branch_owner_uuid" and "ec5_uuid" are the relationship link between the data sets.